 - A publisher

 A proofreader reads over a completed manuscript to make sure there are no errors.
-They are looking for typos, grammatical issues, etc. and are far less detailed than an editor.
+They are looking for typos, grammatical issues, etc. Proofreaders are far less detailed than editors.
 Hiring a proofreader is often the final step in the book writing process, right before the book goes to publication.
 Typically, you’d hire both an editor and a proofreader.

 Cost: Their fee can typically range from less than a penny per word to two cents per word.

 When you hire an editor, she will look at your book with a more critical eye.
 They will fix errors in grammar and spelling, but will also look for structural problems.
 You’ll find that editors will comment on more complex issues, suggesting that you delete or add sections, combine thoughts or expand on a point made.

 Publishers will sometimes hire more than one editor to review a manuscript.
 If you are self-publishing, you will definitely need to budget to hire at least one editor.

 Some editors will also do minor rewrites, if needed, but that usually brings a higher price tag.

-Cost: An editor usually charges somewhere between two and ten cents per word, depending on how much work is needed.
+Cost: If you hire an editor plan to spend between two to ten cents per word, depending on how much work is needed.

 A ghostwriter writes the entire book for you.
 Although your book will be in their words, it’s written in your voice.
-When the work is done, you’ll have all the rights to the book.
+And when the work is done, you’ll have all the rights to the book.